The 5 Most Common Signs that Your Child has a Foot Problem – Let’s Find the Correct Pair of Shoes!

-In most cases the correct pair of shoes will help align your child’s feet and legs.
-I have written several articles that will help you identify whether your child is flat footed or not.
-In those articles I also describe the best shoe styles and orthotics for a child with flat feet.
-Go to the link below:
+In most cases, the correct pair of shoes will help align your child’s feet and legs.
+I have written several articles that will help you identify whether your child is flat-footed or not and also show you a list of the best everyday shoes for kids with flat feet.

 Some children are also born with rolled ankles.
 This condition can be fully corrected by wearing the correct pair of shoes and orthotics.
 Let’s take a look at an image of a child with rolled ankles.
 Does it look familiar?

 Most children who deal with heel pain are between the ages of 8 and 14, but I have also seen cases where the heel pain started sooner.
-I have written several articles that describe the best shoes and heel cups for children with heel pain.
-Go to the link below:
+I have written several articles that describe the best heel cups and shoes for heel pain.

-✅ Are your children refusing to show you their feet?
-When children notice a change in the appearance of their feet or nails they might not say anything to the parents because they fear a trip to the doctor.
-I always recommend parents to periodically inspect their children’s feet.
+When children notice a change in the appearance of their feet or nails they might not say anything to their parents because they fear a trip to the doctor.
+I always recommend parents periodically inspect their children’s feet.

 Shoes that are too short or too narrow are a direct cause of why children develop ingrown toenails.
 Deeper shoes that come with rounder toe-boxes are the most recommended ones if your child is dealing with an ingrown toenail.

-If you believe your child might have an ingrown toenail, please take a look at an article that will help you identify whether your child has an ingrown toenail or not, and the best shoes to prevent this problem from reoccurring again.
-Go to the link below:
+If you believe your child might have an ingrown toenail, please take a look at an article that will help you identify whether your child has an ingrown toenail or not, and the best treatment to prevent this problem from reoccurring again.

-✅ Are your children constantly falling down?
-When children keep falling down it might be a sign that your child has stability issues.
+When children keep falling it might be a sign that they have stability issues.
 Shoes that are too short or too long are a direct cause of why children fall.
-Children with stability issues can benefit from shoes that come with shoelaces instead of Velcro closure, since shoelaces will hug your kids’ feet better and make them feel more stable.
+Children with stability issues can benefit from shoes that come with shoelaces instead of velcro closure, since shoelaces will hug your kids’ feet better and make them feel more stable.

-In order to make sure that your child is wearing the correct shoe size, I recommend taking your child to your local specialized children’s shoe store, where a shoe fitter can properly measure your child’s feet and find shoes that fit.
+To make sure that your child is wearing the correct shoe size, I recommend taking your child to your local specialized children’s shoe store, where a shoe fitter can properly measure your child’s feet and find shoes that fit.
 If you don’t have a local shoe store, there is an article I wrote where I describe the simplest, yet most effective way to figure out your child’s exact foot size from home.
-Go to the link below:

-There are certain shoe styles that will prevent your child from getting on his/her toes.
-These shoes are less flexible at the front and come with shoelaces instead of Velcro closure.
+Certain shoes can help prevent your child from getting on his/her toes.
+These shoes are less flexible at the front and come with shoelaces instead of velcro closure.
 The article below will help you identify whether your child is walking on his/her toes or not, and the best shoes to help “ground” your child.
-Go to the link below: